-0: Which robocalls and robotexts are federally regulated?
+Q: Which robocalls and robotexts are federally regulated?

 A: Federal law regulates calls and text messages that are made using an "autodialer."
-An autodialer includes a system with the capacity to store or produce telephone numbers using a random or sequential number generator, and to dial those numbers.
-Note that some autodialer equipment is Internetbased.
+An autodialer includes any system with the "capacity" to store or produce telephone numbers using a random or sequential number generator, and to dial those numbers "without human intervention."
+A system has this "capacity" if either it can do that now or it could do that by adding software or making a similar adjustment.
+Note that some autodialer equipment is Internet-based.
 Federal law also regulates calls that send a pre-recorded message or use an artificial voice.